o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 >
 > Actually, it's as easy as it is awesome to find such a point--- simply perform rejection sampling by cryptographically hashing $G$ (or, respectively, the
 > hash output), using the output as the $x$-coordinate of a candidate point on $E$ and checking whether it's valid.
 The first valid curve point obtained is $H$ and
-> by the hardness assumption of the elliptic curve discrete logarithm problem (ELDP), noone knows it.
+> by the hardness assumption of the elliptic curve discrete logarithm problem (ECDLP), noone knows it.
 >
 > Since approximately half of the hash outputs will be valid curve points on $E$, sampling will terminate very quickly.
 Indeed, as we will see later,
 > this process can be used to sample many public curve points $G_1, \ldots, G_n$ for which the discrete logarithms are unknown; the so-called *hash to curve* algorithm.